cephasteom/zen-docs/docs/docs/parameters/common-parameters.md

 # Common Parameters
 ## n
 `n` refers to midi note number.
 E.g. 60 = middle C / C4.
-It accepts a single value and can also handle polyphony.
+It accepts a single value, can also handle polyphony, and can use parameter functions such as [seq](/docs/docs/parameters/parameter-functions#seq) and [range](/docs/docs/parameters/parameter-functions#range).
 ```js
 // sequence
 'n seq 36 38 [42,44] 50'